 Optimal Reception

-Satellite TV reception, provided there’s nothing obstructing the signal, typically offers better, more consistent reception than OTA (over-the-air) TV or streaming your favorite content.
+With satellite TV, reception can (theoretically) be found nearly anywhere (this isn’t always true for RVers, but we’ll get into that in the section on disadvantages).
+Satellite TV reception, provided there’s no signal obstruction, typically offers better, more consistent reception than OTA (over-the-air) TV or streaming your favorite content.

 Unlimited Entertainment